BugSmith/DEER/README.md

 bash ./bashes/bash-vllm-deer-qwen3.sh.
 ```
 In our experiments, we found that Qwen3-series models tend to be over-confident in confidence prediction, so we made some modifications to its implementation.
+- The calculation of answer confidence was changed from arithmetic mean to geometric mean.
+- An additional condition must be satisfied for early exit: the model must generate <\/think> after the trial answer.

 ### 3. DEER on Transformers